Remains found stuffed in garment bag 45 years ago in rural Nevada ID'd as Ohio woman

 The case soon went cold — and the victim remained nameless for 45 years.

 But on Wednesday, Nevada State Police announced that advancements in DNA testing have finally led to an identification.
-She was Florence Charleston, a Cleveland, Ohio, woman who had moved to Portland, Oregon, shortly before her death.
+She was Florence Charleston, a Cleveland, Ohio, woman in her late 60s who had moved to Portland, Oregon, shortly before her death.

 How Charleston wound up dead and buried in a shallow grave 535 miles (860 kilometers) away from her new home is still a mystery.
 Police said Wednesday in a news release announcing the DNA match that the investigation into her death is ongoing.

-Charleston relocated to the Pacific Northwest sometime in the early 1970s, police said.
-By then, she had lost contact with her relatives, including a niece who would play a major role many decades later in the police investigation.
+Throughout the years, Liggitt told The Associated Press, she thought a lot about her Aunt “Dolly” — a childhood nickname that stuck.

+“Was she happy, or not?
+Was she safe?"
+Liggitt said.
+“All these questions I had, and it turns out she was dead.”

-Charleston's remains were found inside the garment bag in October 1978.
-Inside the bag, officers with the Pershing County Sheriff's Office — the initial lead investigating agency — also found some articles of women's clothing.
+Charleston's remains were found in October 1978 in the small Nevada town of Imlay, about two hours north of Reno.
+Inside the garment bag, officers with the Pershing County Sheriff's Office — the initial lead investigating agency — also found some articles of women's clothing.

-An autopsy revealed the decomposing remains belonged to a woman in her 40s but failed to determine a cause of death, police said.
+An autopsy revealed the decomposing remains likely belonged to a middle-aged woman but failed to determine a cause of death, police said.
+Liggitt said her aunt would have been around 68 at the time of her death.

 The case was later entered into the National Missing and Unidentified Persons System, along with a rendering of what detectives thought the woman looked like at the time of her death.